dspace-group/dscom/README.md

 ### TypeLibEmbedder.EmbedTypeLib

-.NET +8 introduced ability to embed type library into assemblies with the ComHostTypeLibrary property.
+.NET +6 introduced ability to embed type library into assemblies with the ComHostTypeLibrary property.
 However, using this is not fully compatible with the dscom build tools as it requires a type library to be already generated prior to the build.
-This class provides the impleementation for embedding a type library into an assembly via Win32 API p/invoke calls.
+This class provides the implementation for embedding a type library into an assembly via Win32 API p/invoke calls.

 The class and method are static, so you only need to create a settings to provide parameter for the source type library and the target assembly for where the type library will be embedded.